entangledion/PowerMM/README.md

 Release Notes:

+New in v2.4.2:
+- Bug Fix: Error locating icon file

 New in v2.4 :
 - Code review, sanitation, and cleanup
 - New Feature: You can now ingest IPv4 CIDR Blocks.